 Why Payday Lenders Target Ontario Works Recipients

-Payday lenders market aggressively to Ontario Works recipients for strategic business reasons.
+Payday lenders aggressively market to Ontario Works and social assistance recipients for strategic business reasons.
 Welfare recipients face unique financial pressures—living on $733 monthly makes covering even small unexpected expenses impossible without borrowing money.
 This desperation creates profitable repeat customers who pay hundreds of dollars in fees annually, while principal balances never decrease.

 How payday lenders profit from welfare recipients: